A survey of embedding models of entities and relationships for knowledge graph completion: Specific Models

+All embedding models mentioned above in Section \ref{ssec:triplemdels} only take triples into account.
+Thus, these models ignore potentially useful information implicitly presented by the structure of the KG.
+For example, the relation path $h \xrightarrow{\mathsf{born\_in\_city}} e \xrightarrow{\mathsf{city\_in\_country}} t$ should indicate a relationship ``$\mathsf{nationality}$'' between the $h$ and $t$ entities.
+Also, neighborhood information of entities could be useful for predicting the relationship between two entities as well.
+For example, in the KG NELL \citep{Carlson:2010:TAN:2898607.2898816}, we have information such as if a person works for an organization and this person also leads that organization, then it is likely that this person is the CEO of that organization.

-Recent research has shown that relation paths between entities in KBs provide richer context information and improve the performance of embedding models for KB completion \citep{luo-EtAl:2015:EMNLP3,LiangF15,garciaduran-bordes-usunier:2015:EMNLP,guu-miller-liang:2015:EMNLP,toutanova-EtAl:2016:P16-1,NguyenCoNLL2016,Alberto17}. \citet{luo-EtAl:2015:EMNLP3} constructed relation paths between entities and, viewing entities and relations in the path as pseudo-words, then applied Word2Vec algorithms \citep{MikolovNIPS2013} to produce pre-trained vectors for these pseudo-words. \citet{luo-EtAl:2015:EMNLP3} showed that using these pre-trained vectors for initialization helps to improve the performance of models TransE \citep{NIPS2013_5071}, SME \citep{Bordes2014SME} and SE \citep{bordes-2011}. \citet{LiangF15} used the implausibility score produced by SME to compute the weights of relation paths.
+Recent research has also shown that relation paths between entities in KGs provide richer context information and improve the performance of embedding models for KG completion \citep{luo-EtAl:2015:EMNLP3,LiangF15,garciaduran-bordes-usunier:2015:EMNLP,guu-miller-liang:2015:EMNLP,toutanova-EtAl:2016:P16-1,Alberto17,P18-1200,N18-1165}.
+In particular, \newcite{luo-EtAl:2015:EMNLP3} constructed relation paths between entities and, viewing entities and relations in the path as pseudo-words, then applied Word2Vec \citep{MikolovNIPS2013} to produce pre-trained vectors for these pseudo-words. \newcite{luo-EtAl:2015:EMNLP3} showed that using these pre-trained vectors for initialization helps to improve the performance of models TransE \citep{NIPS2013_5071}, SME \citep{Bordes2014SME} and SE \citep{bordes-2011}. \newcite{LiangF15} used the plausibility score produced by SME to compute the weights of relation paths.